Australia

 Wilsons Promontory

 Granite-studded hills meet white sand beaches, and fiery orange lichen boulders contrast with the brilliant turquoise waters.
-No, you’re not in some far-off European haven, you’re in Wilsons Promontory.
+No, I'm not talking about some far-off European haven, I'm talking about Victoria's very own Wilsons Promontory.
 The famed Wilsons Promontory forms a peninsula with a magnificent blend of windswept sand dunes, ancient rainforest and an abundance of wildlife.
 From hidden coves to large expanses of sandy shores, Wilsons Promontory has beaches in spades, but Norman Beach, Squeaky Beach and Whisky Bay have got to be on the top of your list.
 There is a labyrinth of walking tracks taking you to explore the furthest corners of the national park, including Tongue Point Walk and Big Drift Walk.
 Rest your head at Tidal River Wilderness Retreats—you’ll be spoilt with safari-style tents, queen beds and an ensuite, just metres from the beach.

 Mornington Peninsula

 A short drive from Melbourne you'll find the undulating hills, wild surf, orchards, and more than 50 cellar doors of Victoria's Mornington Peninsula.
-It's a food lover's retreat—just drive through the region, and the Peninsula's love affair with wine, fresh produce, seafood and bountiful food on the table is quickly revealed.
+I'm sure I don't need to tell you that it's a food lover's retreat—just drive through the region, and the Peninsula's love affair with wine, fresh produce, seafood and bountiful food on the table is quickly revealed.
 Taste it, sip it, pick it, catch it, take it home with you.
-Get lost in Australia’s oldest hedge maze at Ashcombe Maze and Lavender Gardens, ascend the summit of the highest viewpoint on the peninsula at Arthurs Seat and pamper yourself at Peninsula Hot Springs, Victoria’s first natural thermal mineral springs.
+Get lost in Australia’s oldest hedge maze at Ashcombe Maze and Lavender Gardens, ascend the summit of the highest viewpoint on the peninsula at Arthurs Seat and soak in the Peninsula Hot Springs, Victoria’s first natural thermal mineral springs.
 For a unique experience, stay at Polperro Farmhouse, a converted 1950s holiday home on a working vineyard with an outdoor firepit.

 the sea peaks through the trees at a beach in the Mornington Penninsula